scientific-python/cookie/docs/pages/guides/docs.md

 the package version from the installed version of your package.
 We are listing several good extensions:

-- [`myst_parser`][myst] is the markdown parsing engine for sphinx.
+- [`myst_parser`][myst] is the Markdown parsing engine for Sphinx.
-- `sphinx.ext.autodoc` will help us build API docs via Restructured Text and dynamic analysis.
-Also see the package [sphinx-autodoc2][], which supports markdown and uses static analysis; it might not be as battle tested at this time, though.
+- `sphinx.ext.autodoc` will help us build API docs via reStructuredText and dynamic analysis.
+Also see the package [sphinx-autodoc2][], which supports Markdown and uses static analysis; it might not be as battle tested at this time, though.
 - `sphinx.ext.intersphinx` will cross-link to other documentation.
 - `sphinx.ext.mathjax` allows you to include mathematical formulas.